Labor & Employment Law Practice

-Our education law practice contains five partners, Greg Scott, Don Scriven, Jim Stucko, Julie Martin and Patrick Schmitz, six associates, Jennifer Stiff Tomlin, Julia Bauer, and Jessica Philemond and two associates, Derek Haggerty and Derek Towster and two administrative assistants devoted to the practice.
+Our education law practice contains five partners, Greg Scott, Don Scriven, Jim Stucko, Julie Martin and Patrick Schmitz, four associates, Jennifer Stiff Tomlin, Julia Bauer, and Jessica Philemond and two associates, Derek Haggerty and Derek Towster and two administrative assistants devoted to the practice.

 Our attorneys have a very broad school law practice, combining a comprehensive labor and employment practice with expertise in various education law issues.
 The depth and breadth of our attorneys’ experience enables us to understand public education clients and the issues faced by today’s boards of education and their administrators.
 We focus on front-end solutions and strategies to resolve potential conflicts.
 When conflicts cannot be avoided, we engage in problem-solving and provide practical real-world solutions to the problems our clients encounter.
 Our firm is sensitive to the financial constraints school districts face, and we actively work with clients to provide cost-effective solutions to complex problems.